noahehall/multicloud/providers/aws/services/securityIdentityCompliance/macie.md

 ### pricing

-- charged based on three dimensions
-  - the number of Amazon Simple Storage Service (S3) buckets evaluated for bucket inventory and monitoring
+- the number of s3 buckets evaluated for bucket inventory and monitoring
-  - the number of Amazon S3 objects monitored for automated data discovery
+- the number of S3 objects monitored for automated data discovery
 - the quantity of data inspected for automated and targeted sensitive data discovery.

-## terms

 ## basics

-## considerations

-## integrations

-### s3

-- scanning s3 for
+- scans s3 buckets for
   - bucket and object resources
   - configuration and security attributes
   - Read, write, and delete actions on Amazon S3
-  - AWS Identity and Access Management (IAM) users, roles, and access policies associated with the Amazon S3 resources
+  - IAM users, roles, and access policies associated with the S3 resources
   - buckets and objects with certain keywords
   - objects containing certain type of data

+## considerations

+## integrations

+### CloudTrail

 ### Cloudwatch